- Search The Registry

 - My Account

 This date recalls the birth of Richard Harvey Cain born in 1825.
-He was a Black political and civic leader of the Charleston, South Carolina reconstruction era.
+He was a Black political and civic leader.

 From Virginia, born to free parents Cain and his family moved to Gallipolis, Ohio in 1831.
 He attended school and worked on the steamboats along the Ohio River.
 Cain entered the ministry in Hannibal Missouri, in 1844, but was unhappy with their segregation practices.
 In 1848 he joined the African Methodist Episcopal Church and was a minister in Muscatine, Iowa.
 In 1865 through the A.M.E.
 Church, Cain went to South Carolina, where he was a delegate to the state constitutional convention of 1868 and a member of the state senate from 1868 to 1870.
 It was during this time that Richard Cain published and edited the South Carolina Leader, later renamed the Missionary Record.